Margarete von Wrangell: Research

+Personal life

+Von Wrangell married Prince Vladimir Andronikov in 1928.
+He was a cousin and had been a friend during her childhood.
+Her formal name become Princess Andronikov following her marriage.
+The government made an exception and allowed her to continue in her work after marriage.
+It was expected for women to cease work on marriage at the time.
+Her husband helped with her scientific publications.

 Impact

 Outside professional circles, Margarete von Wrangell’s life and scientific work was known especially through her biography, published after her death and entitled Margarethe von Wrangell.
 A woman's life from 1876 to 1932.
 From diaries, letters and memories represented by Prince Vladimir Andronikov.
 The book was first published in 1935 and went through several editions.

 In the Federal Republic of Germany, Margarete von Wrangell was first 'rediscovered' by feminists.
 Her extraordinary life has made her a central figure in modern women's and Gender Studies.
 Since 1970, numerous publications have examined aspects of her life and social environment.
 Within agricultural historical gender research, she has long since been ranked among the outstanding pioneers of agriculture.

 Two government funding bodies were named after her: In 1992, the government of North Rhine-Westphalia created the Foundation Margarethe von Wrangell (Margarethe von Wrangell-Stiftung e.
 V.), which promotes collaboration between universities and the SME sector; and in 1997, the Ministry of Science Baden-Württemberg launched the Margarete von Wrangell Habilitation Program for Women, which promotes the habilitation of qualified women scientists.